JMazurkiewicz/WSI-assignments/lab-3/README.md

 ## About

-The goal of the project is to implement minimax algorithm that can play ["Connect Four"](https://en.wikipedia.org/wiki/Connect_Four) game.
+Program `main.py` runs minimax algorithm that plays ["Connect Four"](https://en.wikipedia.org/wiki/Connect_Four) game with player (or with another minimax).

 ## How to run